Industry Insight · For Engineering Teams

 ```

 The frontmatter is where you control the skill's identity and behavior.
-Here are the key fields:
+Start with name and description.
+Reach for the rest when the workflow demands it.

-triggerstringinvocation (manual only) or automatic (Claude triggers when relevant).
+invocation (manual only) or automatic (Claude triggers when the description matches the work).

-Pro tip: Use trigger: automatic sparingly.
-It's powerful but can fire when you don't expect it.
-Start with invocation and graduate to automatic once you trust the skill.
+Use trigger: automatic sparingly.
+It's powerful, but it can fire when you don't expect it.
+Start with invocation and graduate to automatic once the skill has earned your trust.

 your-project/